Icarus9913/fil-inscription-mint/README.md

 ## How to use it?

-This stupid source codes were written with golang, you need to change the variable to use it.
+This stupid source codes were written with golang, you need to change the variable in the `main.go` to use it.

 I'll improve it just like using a CLI later.